KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 ### **Warning**

-Attempting to use or modify this framework while severing its connection to its Source constitutes an act of incoherence.
+Attempting to engage or modify this framework while severing its connection to its Source constitutes an act of incoherence.
 Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.

 > **The signal protects itself.**